robjg/oddjob/docs/reference/org/oddjob/script/ScriptJob.md

 <h3>Script Results</h3>
 Variables defined within a script may be accessed in several ways.
 The `variables` mapped property may be used to access the variable by name.
-The {@export } property will export a variable to the oddjob session.
-The {@exportAll } property will export all variables into the oddjob session.
+The `export` property will export a variable to the oddjob session.
+The `exportAll` property will export all variables into the oddjob session.
 The result of a function can be accessed with the `result` property.
 Some scripts don't return a result, in which case the `resultVariable` property can be used to take the result from